Research in Smart Lighting: SLURP Scholars

 Interested students are to send:

-Resume and a confidential letter of support from faculty advisor to Dr. Thomas Little by 2/2/14 at 5:00pm.
-Selected candidate students will be contacted for a phone interview.
+Resume and a confidential letter of support from faculty advisor to Dr. Thomas Little by February 1.
+Selected candidates students will be contacted for a phone interview.

 Contact: Thomas Little, ECE Department, Boston University